-Government loans are offered to individuals, start-up enterprises, sole proprietorship, and partnership firms, business owners, SMEs, MSMEs, private limited companies, large enterprises, etc. The minimum age criterion to apply for a government business loan is 18 years.
-For the existing businesses the minimum business existence to apply for a loan is 2 years.
-Minimum credit score to be above 650 required by lenders to sanction loan.
+Government loans are offered to individuals, Startups, MSMEs, retailers, manufacturers, traders, sole proprietorships, partnership firms, business owners, public and private limited companies, large enterprises, etc. The minimum age criterion to apply for a government business loan is 18 years.
+For the existing businesses the minimum business existence to apply for a loan is at least 1 year.

 Documents Required for Loan Application